Extinction Rebellion Youth

 Extinction Rebellion Youth (abbreviated as XRY and shortened to XR Youth) is the autonomous youth wing of the global environmental movement Extinction Rebellion (XR), made up of activists under the age of 30.
 It has the stated aim of using nonviolent civil disobedience to compel government action to avoid tipping points in the climate system, biodiversity loss, and the risk of social and ecological collapse.

 XR Youth was established in the United Kingdom in February 2019 by a collective of young environmental activists from XR.
 In contrast to the rest of XR, the youth wing is more centred around climate justice and consideration of the Global South and indigenous peoples.
 As of September 2020, there are over 200 branches globally, including over 80 in the UK.

 History and structure

 A youth wing—XR Youth—of Extinction Rebellion formed in February 2019.
 In contrast to the main XR, its main focus is centring the youth voice on topics around climate justice, in solidarity with youth in the Global South and indigenous peoples.
 By October 2019 there were 55 XR Youth groups in the UK and another 25 elsewhere.
 All XR Youth comprise people born after 1990, with an average age of 16, and some aged 10.

 Similarly to the main XR, XRY is a loosely networked, decentralised, grassroots movement.
 XRY organises on both a local, national and international level, with each level of the organisation and each local group maintaining a relationship with their counterparts in main XR.

-Many activists are part of affinity groups, small groups of usually between 8 to 12 protesters to carry out and join actions.
+Many activists are part of affinity groups, small groups of usually between 8 and 12 protesters to carry out and join actions.